Google Earth Studio is a web-based animation tool for Google Earth’s satellite and 3D imagery. It was first released in 2018 as an invite only beta.

 value to <script>alert('oops')</script>

-, this payload is going to be reflected in file as well.
+, this payload is going to be reflected in the file as well.

 So we have a file with a JavaScript payload saved in someone’s folder.